|Edward L. Stratemeyer|

 Oct.
 4, 1897 – Dr. J.W.
 Shomo of Mt.
 Pleasant, Ala. passed away.

 Oct.
 4, 1915 – The public school in Conecuh County, Alabama’s Effie community opened with Gertrude Powell of Geneva County as principal.
-Other faculty members included Corinne Melton of Pine Apple and Irene McCrory of Repton.
+Other faculty members included assistants Corinne Melton of Pine Apple and Irene McCrory of Repton.
+School opened with 50 pupils, but the enrollment increased to 65 by Oct.
+27.

 Oct.
 4, 1915 - The Dinosaur National Monument was established.
 The area covered part of Utah and Colorado.